-When laws were passed in the late 1990s, it sparked interest among South Africa’s major insurance firms and evolved into a profitable medical scheme market.
+In the late 1990s the government passed laws that sparked interest among South Africa’s major insurance firms and evolved into a profitable medical scheme market.

 However, the high cost of fees has meant most South Africans who fall in the lower income group, could not afford it.

 - Membership cannot be denied based on risk factors

 - Firms cannot exclude anyone who can afford to pay the monthly fees

 - Fees are set by choice, be it income or the number of dependents and types of benefits